Dom, Deep Bass Vocals

 African Royalty

-With his striking gray dreds and colorful robes, Dom wouldn’t look out of place in an ancient Valyrian court.
+With his striking gray dreads and colorful robes, Dom wouldn’t look out of place in an ancient Valyrian court.
 Yet his roots are firmly planted in the heart of Sierra Leone, where history, bloodlines, and music intertwine.
-His bass voice, reminiscent of James Brown, is rich and resonant.
+His deep bass voice (reminiscent of James Brown) is rich and resonant.
 Dom has a voice that doesn’t just sing but tells stories—of struggle, of triumph, of a life shaped by belief in Jah.

 Dom’s journey of destiny and reggae bridge cultures, generations, and souls.